-CS 499 Independent Study
+CS-499 Independent Study: Computer Science

-Prerequisites: 18 credit hours in Computer Science including CS 282 and approval by vote of Computer Science faculty.
+Prerequisites: 18 credit hours in Computer Science including CS-282.

-An opportunity for advanced students to examine topics not normally taught in other computer science courses.
-Geared to interests of both the student and the instructor.
+An opportunity for advanced students to examine topics not normally taught in other mathematics or computer courses.
+Geared to the interests of both the student and the instructor.